h-schaller/pytorch-rnn-lm/README.md

 \* The training of some models took slightly longer than 2 hours when something else was done on the computer in parallel.

-- run scripts/generate.sh (I already inserted the name of the model with the lowest perplexity.)
+- run `./scripts/generate.sh` (I already inserted the name of the model with the lowest perplexity.)
 The generated text will be in the 'samples' file.

 # Findings from experimenting with hyperparameters

 The following results were achieved when training the models:

-_Models with 40 epochs, dropout of 0.5:_
+**_Models with 40 epochs, dropout of 0.5:_**

 Embedding size | Test perplexity (↓)
 --- | ---